adamb314/ServoProject/Doc/Theory.md

 ### Velocity control loop

-The velocity control loops open transfer function consists of a PI controller and the motors transfer function (from control signal to velocity) which we approximate as a first order damped system:
+The velocity control loop's open transfer function consists of a PI controller and the motor's transfer function (from control signal to velocity) which we approximate as a first order damped system:

 $$ G_0(z)=G_{velControl}(z) G_{motor}(z)= (L_1 + L_2 \frac{1}{z - 1})(\frac{b}{z - a}) $$